 I discovered the idea for this cake on the blog Living Well Spending Less, via Pinterest.
 It sounded and looked too good to be true (spoiler alert: it's not!), so I had to try it for myself.

 → See the original recipe: Five Minute Ice Cream Cake at Living Well Spending Less

 How to Make the Ice Cream Cake

-It really couldn't be simpler.
-You line a pan with a sheet of aluminum foil and layer of ice cream sandwiches along the bottom, then spread a layer of softened ice cream on top.
+It really couldn't be simpler: You line a pan with a sheet of aluminum foil and a layer of ice cream sandwiches along the bottom, then spread a layer of softened ice cream on top.
 Add another layer of ice cream sandwiches, and another layer of ice cream, then top with crumbled Oreos and chocolate sauce to make the last two layers.

 The ice cream sandwiches each create their own set of layers with their cakey cookies and ice cream, and then all you're doing is adding extra ice cream and cookie layers.